 In user reviews, those who liked the mattress praised its comfort, with some pointing out that it took a while to get used to.
 Most agreed that the mattress was quite firm, but that it was still comfortable.

 Those who rated the Eve Mattress poorly had the usual complaints about foam mattresses: it was too hot and had a smell that lingered.
 There were complaints about build quality, too, with some people saying their mattress was dirty on arrival; another explained how the seam had split.
 In all cases, Eve responded promptly to criticism and offered to replace mattresses that didn’t live up to expectations.

-As with similar matress manufacturers, the Eve Mattress comes with a 100-night trial, and is backed by a 10-year guarantee.
+As with similar mattress manufacturers, the Eve Mattress comes with a 100-night trial and is backed by a 10-year guarantee.
 It’s available in a huge range of UK and EU sizes, from single to super king and beyond.